Vyom077/Chat_With_PDF/README.md

-Here's a sample README file for your project:

----

 # Chat with PDF

 Chat with PDF is a Streamlit application that allows users to upload a PDF, select the Gemini model, enter a query, and receive results.
 The app leverages the LangChain framework to handle various tasks related to text processing and interaction with the Gemini model.